Leveraging Discrete Function Decomposability for Scientific Design: Experimental Results

+All methods drew $K=100$ samples from their search distribution at each iteration.
+For all three sequence lengths, \abbr outperforms all three baselines (Fig.~\ref{fig:synthetic-tree}).
+When $L=25$, the baselines catch up to \abbr by the end of 100 iterations, but for larger $L$, corresponding to larger design spaces, the baseline methods converge to substantially lower values of $f(x)$ than \abbr.
+Results from experiments in which we increase $D$ further support \abbr's superiority (Fig.~\ref{app:fig-varyD}).

-\subsection{Comparison on protein property predictors}
+\subsection{Comparison on Protein Property Predictors}

-Here we anchor our experiments on $f(x)$ fit to real protein property datasets.
-We use four datasets describing aggregation (Amyloid), virus viability (AAV), binding affinity (GB1), and cell toxicity (TDP-43) details in App.~\ref{app:dataset_protein}).
+Here we anchor our experiments on $f(x)$ fit to real protein datasets.
+We use four protein property datasets, AAV, Amyloid, Gcn4, and TDP-43 (details in App.~\ref{app:dataset_protein}).
 For each dataset, we used AlphaFold3-predicted structures \citep{abramson24_af3} on the wild-type sequence to obtain a 3D structure, from which we constructed a contact graph by thresholding the distance between pairs of residues with threshold $t$.
-Following~\citet{brookes22_sparsity, romero13_GP_protein,voigt02_recombination}, we use a threshold of $t=4.5\text{\AA}$.
-We interpret this contact map as a graph adjacency matrix, from which we algorithmically construct a junction tree~\citep{lauritzen88_JT}.
-This defines the decomposition graph needed for \abbr, but we must also fit the corresponding component functions on the protein assay-labeled data.
-To do so, we employ an MLP-based predictive model that strictly enforces the decomposition defined by the junction tree.
-In particular, we use an MLP that takes as input the sequence, and, critically, also a bit-vector specifying active variables.
-One function evaluation requires calling this MLP for every node and edge function and summing.
-We used 5-fold cross validation to sweep through hidden layers of size ($[16, 16]$, $[128, 16]$, or $[128, 128, 16]$), learning rate ($0.001$ or $0.0001$), and number of training iterations ($5,000$ or $50,000$), to choose hyperparameters with the lowest cross-validation mean-squared error.
-Finally, we trained the model with those hyper-parameters using all data available.
-The result, a predictive model, $f(x)$, can be evaluated on any sequence $x\in\mathcal{X}$.
-We initialized the search distribution by training on the 1,000 sequences in the protein property dataset with the lowest assay labels, for 1,000 iterations, with a learning rate of $2\times10^{-3}$.
+Following \citet{brookes22_sparsity, romero13_GP_protein,voigt02_recombination}, we use a threshold of $t=4.5\text{\AA}$.
+We interpret this contact map as a graph adjacency matrix, from which we algorithmically construct a junction tree \citep{lauritzen88_JT}.
+This defines the topology needed for \abbr (Fig.~\ref{si-fig:graph_vis}), and then we fit the component functions on the protein assay-labeled data (details in Sec.~\ref{app:decomposed_models}).
+We initialized the search distribution by training on the 1,000 sequences with lowest $f(x)$, for 1,000 iterations, with a learning rate of $2\times10^{-3}$.